calyxir/calyx/docs/tutorial/frontend-tut.md

 We generate a while loop that checks that the index is less than the array size.
 Then, it sequentially executes the computation for the body and increments the loop index.

-### Adding Parallelization
+## Adding parallelization

 MrXL allows us to parallelize our `map` operations.

-Let's revisit the parallel `map` from earlier:
+Consider a variation on our prior example:
 ```
 {{#include ../../frontends/mrxl/test/squares.mrxl}}
 ```

+The noteworthy change is the parallelism factor of the `map` operation.
 The parallelism factor `2` specifies that two copies of the loop bodies should be executed in parallel.
+Our implementation automatically generates code that takes advantage of [memory banking](#decl-nodes) in the supplied data.
-Our implementation already creates [memory banks](#decl-nodes) to allow for parallel accesses.
+This allows for parallel accesses.
+It also creates an obligation on the data-supply side; we will show how to discharge this shortly.

-At a high-level, we can change the compilation for the `map` operation to produce `n` copies of the hardware we generate above and generate a control program that looks like this:
+At a high-level, we can change the compilation of the `map` operation to produce `n` copies of the hardware we generated above.
+We can generate a control program that looks like:
 ```
 par {
   while le_b0.out with cond_b0 { seq { eval_body_b0; incr_idx_b0; } }